trivnguyen/tri-nguyen-web/content/author/admin/_index.md

 In May 2019, I'll receive my BSc in Physics & Astronomy from the University of Rochester.
 As an undergradate, I worked with [Prof. Segev BenZvi](https://www.pas.rochester.edu/~sybenzvi/) and [Prof. Regina Demina](http://www.pas.rochester.edu/~regina/) on a variety of projects in supernova neutrino simulations, computational cosmology, and Type Ia supernova spectra classification.

+Outside of physics, I love playing video games (Smash Bros, Dota 2), soccer (goalie) and ultimate frisbee (cutter), boxing, weight lifting, rock climbing (mostly bouldering), urban exploring, and all forms of street dancing (I am an amateur b-boy, or break dancer).

+Ask me about: anything physics/astronomy, machine learning, Caltech SURF, break dance, karaoke, Asian food, my five dogs, Vietnam.